University Policies

 Agora University – Student Handbook Page 5-25

-In addition, students may contact our accrediting agency, the Distance Education Accrediting Commission,
+In addition, students may also contact our accrediting agency, the Distance Education Accrediting Commission,

 Email: info@deac.org.